 - > States not parties may wish to provide updates on steps they are taking towards accession to the Convention. - > States Parties and others may wish to provide brief updates on steps they have taken to apply actions #1 through #6 of the Cartagena Action Plan.

-The President's Special Envoy on the Universalisation of the Convention, His Royal Highness Prince Mired of Jordan, will report to the 10MSP on his activities
+The President's Special Envoy on the Universalisation of the Convention, HRH Prince Mired of Jordan, travelled to Seoul in April 2011 to encourage Korean leaders to join the movement to eradicate anti-personnel mines